NDIS Evidence Advisory Committee Consultation December 2025

 • Therapy Suits

 If you would like to read more about each support, please see this summary document.
-Easy Read questions and the full question set are available below.
+An Auslan version of this summary is also available.
+Easy Read questions, links to Auslan questions and the full question set are available below.

 Public consultation will be part of the assessment process for all supports that the EAC will review, although the structure and content may be adjusted based on what we learn from this process.
 Consultation on the next round of supports will take place in early 2026.